 - Take Highway 93 (Icefields Parkway), then take 93A at the nearest exit and follow sign for Edith Cavell Trail

 Wherever you go, listen closely to your surroundings.
 You can usually hear marmots first before you can see them.
-They make a very high pitched noise and due to their colour, it’s hard to spot them.
-We’ve had great luck seeing several marmots, including a young family, on our hike to Edith Cavell, and also many random meadows in Jasper.
+They make a very high-pitched noise, and due to their colour, it’s hard to spot them.
+We’ve had great luck seeing several marmots, including a young family, on our hike to Edith Cavell and many random meadows in Jasper.

-They are open daily from May 1 to October 14 (the long Thanksgiving weekend when a lot of businesses in the Rockies close for the season).
-The daily entrance fee is 7,05 CAD and you can also rent a towel and swimsuit.
-For a hot pool in the winter season, see #61.
+They are open daily from May 1 to October 14 (the long Thanksgiving weekend when many businesses in the Rockies close for the season).
+The daily entrance fee is 16.50 CAD, and you can also rent a towel and swimsuit.
+For a hot pool in the winter season, see below.